HautechAI/agents/docs/observability/index.md

 UI linkage
-- The graph UI can link to a trace in the Observability UI via the base configured in `VITE_OBS_UI_BASE` (default http://localhost:4320).
+- The graph UI can link to a trace in the Observability UI via the base configured in `VITE_TRACING_UI_BASE` (default http://localhost:4320).
 Set this in the UI environment.

 Related docs
 - docs/observability/heartbeats-and-sweeper.md